mlai-bonn/SeminarDeepLearning/s03_TrainingOptimization1.md

 ### Surrogate Loss Functions and Early Stopping <br />

 Instead of the actual loss function we often minimize a surrogate loss function, which acts as a proxy for the loss function and has more suitable properties for optimization.
 Minimizing the surrogate loss function halts when early stopping criterion is met.
-In particular, this means that training often halts when surrogate loss function still has large derivatives.
+In particular, this means that training often halts when the surrogate loss function still has large derivatives.
 This is a second difference to pure optimization where we require the gradient to be zero at convergence.
 The early stopping criterion is based on true underlying loss function measured on the validation set.

 ### Batch and Minibatch Agorithms